Center Parcs gets funding for fifth UK site

 "This expansion and the jobs that it brings will be a real boost to growth and a sign of the increasing investor confidence that there is too," UK Prime Minister David Cameron said.

-The site will employ 1,200 construction workers as well as the 1,500 new jobs when the centre opens.
+The site will employ 1,200 construction workers as well as the 1,500 new jobs when the center opens.

 Center Parc's hotel, spa and sporting sites have proved resilient through the economic downturn, with occupancy rates over 95 percent.

-Note: (This story was corrected to change the opening date in the second paragraph and details of financing in the fifth and sixth paragraphs)